 We don't just give a "portion" to charity - we are a charity and not a penny from Sheep Dreamzzz sales provides income to anyone other than the knitters in Nicaragua.
 You'll feel great knowing that you helped a family in need.
 We even tell you who made your blanket and a little about her.

 Construction & Materials

 Sheep Dreamzzz blankets are all knitted by hand.
-This is a time-consuming process that yields an heirloom blanket with quality like that old grandma might produce, in fact since our ladies make so many of them, they're probably better.
+This is a time-consuming process that yields an heirloom blanket with quality like that your great-grandmother might have produced.
+In fact, since our ladies do so much knitting, the quality might be even better.

 Most of our blankets are blends of cotton or wool and synthetics, mostly acrylic or nylon.
 We choose our yarn very carefully and with experience have learned which produce the softest baby blankets.

-Almost all blankets found on Amazon, at Target, Pottery Barn, etc. are completely polyester or some other synthetic and made in a foreign factory in order to yield a high profit margin for whoever puts their label on it.
-They are in business to make a profit.
+Almost all blankets from Amazon, Target, Pottery Barn, Little Giraffe, etc. are completely polyester or some other synthetic and made into ultra soft baby blankets in a foreign factory.
+There's a lot of focus on profit margin, after all that's why they are in business (to help themselves by maximizing profits).

-But Sheep Dreamzzz is not.
-We do this to help women in the poorest country in Central America.
-So they can feed their families.
+Not so for Sheep Dreamzzz!
+We do this to help women in the poorest country in Central America, so they can feed their families.
 We hope you appreciate that.
 We know that whoever receives a Sheep Dreamzzz blanket from you will!

 The gift that is so much more - ★★★★★